 Most expats live in the West or the North.
 Some expats, who are less worried about the sun and sea do live in the centre, but there is normally an overriding reason that they choose this such as marrying a Mauritian whose family is there.
 It is our view that if you don’t live on the coast, Mauritius feels very small for expats.

-West – The Southwest is stunningly beautiful thanks to the striking mountains next to the coast, the relatively calm and ordered developments, commercial and residential complexes, and a relaxed outdoor vibe throughout.
-There is far less choice for doing activities or services, for example less schools, and the heat in the summer due to the mountains blocking the wind is unbearable at times matched only by the painful commute out of the West.
+West – The Southwest is stunningly beautiful thanks to the striking mountains next to the coast.
+It is relatively calm and ordered developments, commercial and residential complexes, and a relaxed outdoor vibe throughout.
+There is far less choice for doing activities or services, for example less schools.
+The heat in the summer due to the mountains blocking the wind is unbearable at times matched only by the painful commute out of the West.

 10 – Is Mauritius a nice place to live?

 Mauritius is a wonderful place to live striking a unique balance of quality of life and business opportunity in Africa.
-It will not be for everyone, but most people that move here enjoy the island lifestyle, friendly people, and fantastic fiscal and tax incentives.
+Relocation to Mauritius will not be for everyone.
+Most people that move here however enjoy the island lifestyle, friendly people, and fantastic fiscal and tax incentives.
 There are great opportunities to get residency in Mauritius, purchase real estate and set up a company with very few limitations.
 It is a very safe place to live which is particularly popular with expats from South Africa.
 All these factors combine to make Mauritius a great choice to relocate to or at least keep as a second residency.

 11 – How long does it take to get residency in Mauritius?